johandry/VeDeV/README.md

         - Append to the end __;C:\Workspace\packer__ or the directory where the packer directory is.
 Make sure you put the semicolon ';' before the packer path as delimiter.
         - Click on **OK** until you exit from all the windows.
         - To test, open a command console and type: packer version
-    - If you are using CygWin, make sure the packer directory is in the PATH variable.
-Edit your profile to include it.

 * [VirtualBox](https://www.virtualbox.org/): (Required) Virtualization software or vagrant provider to run the virtual machine.
     - Download the installer for Windows from https://www.virtualbox.org/wiki/Downloads